natefinch/eg/README.md

 ``` go
 func (e *Err) Annotate(msg, function, file string, line int)
 ```
 Annotate adds the message to the list of annotations on the error.
+If msg is empty, the annotation will only be displayed when printing the error's details.